We can all agree that being glutened is pretty scary. Avoid a fright this Halloween by making sure your treats are all gluten free!

-We’ve made a handy list of common Halloween food that may contain gluten and some trusted gluten free options, so this year will be all gluten free treats and no tricks!
+We’ve made a handy list of common Halloween treats that may contain gluten and some trusted gluten free options, so this year will be all treats and no tricks!
 We also have some spooky gluten free recipe suggestions for you to make at home.

 Part of the fun of Halloween is the themed gluten free bakes!
 But before you go crazy with the food colouring, make sure you check the label as food colouring can occasionally contain gluten.

 The Dr Oetker range of Extra Strong Food Colouring Gels are gluten free, but always check the label in case of any ingredient updates.

 To check that a food product is gluten free, scan the ingredients for any allergens which will be highlighted within the ingredients list (usually in bold), making it easy for you to see at a glance whether something is suitable.
 You might also notice a ‘may contain’ statement on pack, which means there is a risk the product could be contaminated with gluten.
 If the packaging mentions gluten, wheat, Khorasan wheat (kamut), spelt, oats and rye, then it isn’t suitable for people with coeliac disease.

 Sprinkles, hundreds and thousands, fondant icing and cake toppers can sometimes contain gluten, so if you’re buying from a supermarket always check the label to be safe.
 Many baking websites have a gluten free section for sprinkles and cake decorations too.

 Trick or treating for chocolate and sweets is a childhood rite of passage.
 That doesn’t change if your child has coeliac disease, as there are some great gluten free chocolate options!
 If you or your child has coeliac disease, check the labels for a ‘may contain’ warning.

 Some popular chocolates that contain gluten and to AVOID:

 Kit Kats (though Kit Kat Bunnies are gluten free)

 Cadbury Dairy Milk Buttons